The Best Pre Workout Meal and Post Workout Meal

 Back in the day, the best pre-workout meal and post-workout meal were pretty straight forward.
 We used carbohydrates for energy and would bring fast acting carbs in the form of sugar to the gym to get us through the workout.
 Now the best pre-workout meal and the best post-workout meal are a little more complicated.

 In this article, I will focus on the best pre-workout meal and supplements, how to supplement during a workout, and the best post-workout meal.
-We have different options for bulking up, cutting weight, or elite high-intensity athletes.
+We have different options for bulking up, cutting weight, or for elite high-intensity athletes.

 The Best Pre-Workout Meal and Supplements

 If you need to perform like Mike Tyson’s opponent, then you will need a carb-load.
 High-intensity professional athletes will have a hard time getting enough carbohydrates to keep their performance levels high.
-Having a carb-load before, during, and after intense exercise is crucial for elite high-intensity athletes.
+Having a carb-load before, and after intense exercise is crucial for elite high-intensity athletes.

 Adversely, if you are doing low-intensity exercise for a long time, then a ketogenic diet will be your best bet.
 Marathon runners will use this strategy if they are on top of the trade secrets.
 When a person’s body runs out of energy from the fat they have consumed, they will burn fat from their body.
 Also, long-distance athletes use exogenous ketones to get them through—exogenous means external from the body, usually taken orally.